-- Keywords Keywords used in TF are written in bold lettering for highlighting purposes in the descriptions of statements. - Definitions TF components are surrounded by angle brackets "< >". - Options Optional words or phrases are surrounded by square brackets "[]". - Choice If there is more than one possible representation for an expression then second and subsequent definitions are separated by the vertical bar character "|". - Repetition If a structure can be repeated indefinitely then this is indicated by three dots "..." occurring directly under (i.e. aligned with) the structure to be repeated or on the same line where the meaning should be clear. - Component Definition Following the definition of a statement, a number of components may be further defined.
+- Keywords Keywords used in TF are written in bold lettering for highlighting purposes in the descriptions of statements. - Components TF components are surrounded by angle brackets " $\langle \rangle$ ". - Options Optional words or phrases are surrounded by square brackets "[]". - Choice If there is more than one possible representation for an expression then the alternatives are separated by the vertical bar character "|". - Repetition If a structure can be repeated indefinitely then this is indicated by three dots "..." occurring directly under (i.e. aligned with) the beginning of the structure to be repeated, or directly after the structure (on the same line) when the meaning should be clear. - Component Definition Following the definition of a TF statement, a number of components may be further defined.
 This is indicated by following the name of the component by "::=" and its definition.